FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

 ## Development Schedule
 1. Implement Matrix Class
- - inverse (done, but with awful precision)
- (Shall we need to convert double to fraction ?
-This needs reconstruction.)
 - rank: how to get the rank of a non-square matrix?

 2. The second class "matlab" provides methods for
   - operations associated with more than two matrices (SVD, eigendecomposition) (waiting-hard)